dobriyanchik/dobriyanchik.github.io/_posts/2024-09-24-windows-10-11-wsl-jekyll-quick-start.md

 wsl --install
 ```

-When WSL is installed need to install linux distributive (Debian for example)
+When WSL is installed need to install Linux distributive (Debian for example)

 ```bash
 wsl --install -d Debian
 ```

-After setup is complete a promt to create new user appears
+After setup is complete a prompt to create new user appears

 # Setup Jekyll